RobertoPrevato/jekyll-now/_posts/2018-10-24-Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python.md

 ```

 Using this knowledge, I implemented JWT Bearer validation for a web service.
 I hope some developers will find this post useful when integrating with an identity provider using OpenID Connect.
+The code for this demo has been published here in GitHub: [https://github.com/RobertoPrevato/PythonJWTDemo](https://github.com/RobertoPrevato/PythonJWTDemo).

 That's all for today!